saritasingh581/wine-food-pairing-Insights/README.md

 - High Quality Pairing % — Percentage of pairings rated as “High Quality”

-- Average Quality by Cuisine, Average Quality by Wine Type

 ⚙️ Tools Used

-Power BI – for data visualization & dashboard creation
+- Power BI – for data visualization & dashboard creation

-Excel – for cleaning and preparing datasets
+- Excel – for cleaning and preparing datasets

-DAX (Data Analysis Expressions) – for calculated measures and KPIs
+- DAX (Data Analysis Expressions) – for calculated measures and KPIs

-Kaggle Dataset – as the data source
+- Kaggle Dataset – Source of raw data

 🗂️ Dataset Information